vovapolu/ensime.github.io/editors/emacs/scala-mode.md

 Provided by `scala-indent:align-parameters`

-When this variable is set to `nil` (default), parameters and run-on lines in parameter lists will not align under or acording to the first parameter.
+When this variable is set to `nil` (default), parameters and run-on lines in parameter lists will not align under or according to the first parameter.

 ```scala
 val y = List( "Alpha", "Bravo",